Keep Security in Mind for a Successful Windows 10 Upgrade: Five Steps

 - Don’t lose your product key.
 A product key is the 25-character code used to activate Windows 10.
 It looks like this: XXXXX-XXXXX-XXXXX-XXXXX-XXXXX.
 You’ll need this product key to activate Windows 10 and may need it again for re-installations and upgrades down the road.
 It’s important to know that Microsoft doesn’t keep a record of purchased product software keys, so once you have your product key, keep track of it!

 - Make sure your applications are all compatible.
 While most off-the-shelf applications will work out-of-the-box on Windows 10, internally developed software and web applications may be incompatible with Windows 10 clients.
 Before moving to Windows 10, perform precise compatibility to testing to make sure you won’t lose the use of anything important.

 - Remove admin rights from all workstations.
-To effectively reduce the attack surface and mitigate the risk of a serious data breach without impacting user productivity, it’s important to implement tools that enforce privileged access security on the endpoint to block and contain attacks.
+To effectively reduce the attack surface and mitigate the risk of a serious data breach without impacting user productivity, it’s important to implement tools that enforce privileged access management (PAM) on the endpoint to block and contain attacks.
 As a first step, you should remove admin rights and enforce the principle of least privilege on desktops, laptops and servers as part of the Windows 10 migration process.
 Additionally, application control should be instituted to block malicious apps from running and to contain and analyze unknown apps.
 Finally, deploy anti-theft protection measures to help detect and block suspected credential theft attempts and contain would-be cyber attackers at the endpoint to reduce potential damage to the business.